rong-jin/extract_nodout_data/README.md

 - **Output:**
   The data is written to an output file with blocks separated by blank lines.
 The function also returns the extracted data as a list of lists, with each sub-list corresponding to one block of extracted data.

-## Contributing

-Contributions are welcome!
-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to modify.

-## License

-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.